indigo-astronomy/indigo/indigo_drivers/ccd_qsi/README.md

 indigo_server indigo_ccd_qsi

-## Status: Under Development
+## Status: Stable

-Driver is developed without access to the hardware
+Driver is developed and tested with:
+* QSI 683ws

 ## NOTES:
+Only one camera and one filter wheel can be active at the same time.